-The Permanent Mission of Montenegro to the UN, OSCE and other International Organizations in Vienna presents its compliments to all OSCE Delegations and Permanent Missions to the OSCE and to the Conflict Prevention Centre and has the honour to submit herewith the replay of Montenegro to the Questionnaire on participating States' Policy and/or National Practices and Procedures for the Export of Conventional Arms and Related Technology (Reporting Year 2018).
+The Permanent Mission of Montenegro to the UN, OSCE and other International Organizations in Vienna presents its compliments to all Permanent Missions and Delegations to the OSCE and to the OSCE Conflict Prevention Centre, and has the honor to submit Montenegrin response to the Questionnaire on Participating States' Policy and/or National Practices and Procedures for the Export of Conventional Arms and Related Technology.

-The Permanent Mission of Montenegro to the UN, OSCE and other International Organizations in Vienna avails itself of this opportunity to renew to the OSCE Missions and Delegations of the participating States and the Conflict Prevention Centre the assurances of its highest consideration.
+The Permanent Mission of Montenegro to the UN, OSCE and other International Organizations in Vienna avails itself of this opportunity to renew to the all Permanent Missions and Delegations to the OSCE and to the OSCE Conflict Prevention Centre assurances of its highest consideration.